Dymphna Cusack: Family

 Her younger brother, John, was also an author, writing the war novel They Hosed Them Out under the pseudonym John Beede, which was first published in 1965; an expanded edition under the author's real name, John Bede Cusack, was published in 2012 by Wakefield Press, edited and annotated by Robert Brokenmouth.

 Activism

 Cusack advocated social reform and described the need for reform in her writings.
 She contributed to the world peace movement during the Cold War era as an antinuclear activist.
 She and her husband Norman Freehill were members of the Communist Party and they left their entire estates to the Party in their wills.

 Contribution and recognition

 Cusack was a foundation member of the Australian Society of Authors in 1963.
 She had refused an Order of the British Empire, but was made a Member of the Order of Australia in 1981 for her contribution to Australian literature.

-In 2011, Cusack was one of 11 authors, including Elizabeth Jolley and Manning Clark, to be permanently recognised by the addition of brass plaques at the Writers' Walk, Sydney.
+In 2011, Cusack was one of 11 authors, including Elizabeth Jolley, Manning Clark, and Dorothy Hewett, to be permanently recognised by the addition of brass plaques at the Writers' Walk, Sydney.